mileskerr/raytrs/README.md

 Scenes are stored in the json format, and the examples in `example_scenes/` should give you enough context to make your own scenes.
-Loading custom obj files is supported, but textures are not implimented.
+Loading custom obj files is supported, but textures are not.

 `benchmark.sh` is a simple script that renders the example scenes (it must be run inside of the repo directory) and gives a score (in arbitrary units)